HeardLibrary/digital-scholarship/computer/command-windows.md

 <img src="../images-6-mac/jupyter-shutdown.png" style="border:1px solid black">

 I get a message in the browser saying that the server is stopped and that I can close the tab.
-When I look at my Terminal window, I see some messages related to the shutdown.
+When I look at my Command Prompt window, I see some messages related to the shutdown.

 If I forget to shut down the server from the browser, I can still shut it down using the shell.
 If I hold the `Control` key and press `C`, I'll see a question in the shell asking if I want to shut down the server.

-**Note: Just closing the Terminal (shell) window does NOT stop the server.**
+**Note: Just closing the Command Prompt window does NOT stop the server.**

 ## Example workflow for Blazegraph

+Note: console screenshots show the Mac Terminal application, but the behavior in Windows Command Prompt should be identical.

-Assuming that Blazegraph has already been installed using Docker, I open Terminal and enter
+Assuming that Blazegraph has already been installed using Docker, I open Command Prompt and enter

 ```
 docker restart blazegraph